threefoldfoundation/books/content/mytwin/skills/extra/chat.md

 ### Group Chat

-Group chat is unique to this peer2peer chat platform.
-The group functionality is initiated by the group creator and this action creates the group function on the initiators' messaging platform (twin).
-The group is then formed by inviting other entities and when they accept they get 'read and write' access in the group messaging functionality.
+Group chat is unique to this peer to peer chat platform.
+The group functionality is initiated by the group creator and this action creates the group function on the initiators messaging platform (twin).
+The group is then formed by inviting other entities and when they accept they get read and write access in the group messaging functionality.

 ```mermaid
 graph LR